Biology of depression: Receptor binding

 As of 2012, efforts to determine differences in neurotransmitter receptor expression or for function in the brains of people with MDD using positron emission tomography (PET) had shown inconsistent results.
 Using the PET imaging technology and reagents available as of 2012, it appeared that the D1 receptor may be underexpressed in the striatum of people with MDD.
 5-HT1A receptor binding literature is inconsistent; however, it leans towards a general decrease in the mesiotemporal cortex.
-5-HT2A receptor binding appears to be unregulated in people with MDD.
+5-HT2A receptor binding appears to be dysregulated in people with MDD.
 Results from studies on 5-HTT binding are variable, but tend to indicate higher levels in people with MDD.
 Results with D2/D3 receptor binding studies are too inconsistent to draw any conclusions.
 Evidence supports increased MAO activity in people with MDD, and it may even be a trait marker (not changed by response to treatment).
 Muscarinic receptor binding appears to be increased in depression, and, given ligand binding dynamics, suggests increased cholinergic activity.

 Four meta analyses on receptor binding in depression have been performed, two on serotonin transporter (5-HTT), one on 5-HT1A, and another on dopamine transporter (DAT).
 One meta analysis on 5-HTT reported that binding was reduced in the midbrain and amygdala, with the former correlating with greater age, and the latter correlating with depression severity.
 Another meta-analysis on 5-HTT including both post-mortem and in vivo receptor binding studies reported that while in vivo studies found reduced 5-HTT in the striatum, amygdala and midbrain, post mortem studies found no significant associations.
 5-HT1A was found to be reduced in the anterior cingulate cortex, mesiotemporal lobe, insula, and hippocampus, but not in the amygdala or occipital lobe.
 The most commonly used 5-HT1A ligands are not displaced by endogenous serotonin, indicating that receptor density or affinity is reduced.
 Dopamine transporter binding is not changed in depression.